 The desire to provide a perfect and fascinating college essay with reliable facts and no grammatical problems is natural.
+Tackling an academic essay requires the same meticulous approach.
 However, editing and revising may be daunting if you are unprepared.
 To make the revision process go smoothly, you should know the steps for revising an essay, as explained below.

 Definition: Revising an essay